 Avoid water wings, air-filled swimsuits, and inflatable flotation toys. your child will sink if they deflate, and these toys give a false sense of security.
 If you feel you would really rather have something more than the basic swimming costume and cap, have a look at your sport shops for swim aids that are teacher approved.
 These will help you teach and most are not overly buoyant and therefore encourage children to learn to float independently.
 The sooner your child can float unaided the safer he will be around large bodies of water.

 Much of the time, children find learning to swim boring.
-They’d rather be playing and messing about than learning the strokes and water safety.
+They'd rather be playing and messing about than learning the strokes and water safety.
 You need to try to make the experience fun for your kid so that they associate it with enjoyment.
-Click here for information on some pool games that you could play with your little one.
+Click here for information on some pool games that you could play with to teach your child to swim.
 If you make the entire event into an exciting activity, you will find that your child learns fast.

-You might think that you need to start teaching your child strokes right away, but you don’t.
+You might think that you need to start teaching your child strokes right away, but you don't.
 In fact, the first thing you need to worry about is building their confidence.
 The thing that holds most children back is the fear that they will drown.
 You need to help your kid get over that fear.
 Encourage your child to swim and don’t worry about helping them with their technique.
-If you spend too much time criticizing your kid, they will not want to learn and it will be much more difficult to teach your child to swim.
+If you spend too much time criticizing your child, they will not want to learn and it will be much more difficult to teach your child to swim.

 It is crucially important that your little one listens to you when you tell them what to do.
 If you have any problems with this issue, you need to get out of the pool.
 It is unsafe for your child to disobey you when they are swimming.
 You need to let them know that they have to listen to you no matter what they think.